 Exclusive interview with Garth Jennings

 Garth Jennings is now a well known guy for all the Hitchhiker’s fans.
 He had the oppotunity to shoot the Hitchhiker’s movie, a project which remained in development hell during twenty five years.
-And he’s also a quite nice chap , even if he really shouldn’t make fun of some of my questions ;)))) Here is anyway a quick interview with the guy who is definitly a far better director than George Lucas.
+And he’s also a quite nice chap , even if he really shouldn’t make fun of some of my questions ;)))) Here is anyway a quick interview with the guy who is definitely a far better director than George Lucas.

 > HAMMER & TONGS